massive/hassio-espruinohub/README.md

 # About

-This repository contains just one add-on, an unofficial [EspruinoHub addon]([https://github.com/korylprince/hassio-caddy/tree/master/caddy](https://github.com/espruino/EspruinoHub)).
+This repository contains an unofficial [EspruinoHub addon]([https://github.com/massive/hassio-espruinohub](https://github.com/espruino/EspruinoHub)).

+This addon will enable sending Bluetooth (BLE) based device events (such as Puck.js or RuuviTag) to Home Assistant.

 # Installation